Vlad6422/VUT_IPK_Client/Readme.md

 The **IPK25-CHAT** protocol uses client-server communication, with the option to use the **UDP** or **TCP** transport protocols.
 This project focuses on the implementation of both protocol variants, allowing for flexible communication and handling of different message types.
 The following sections outline the key message types in the protocol, the message header structure, and the content of each message type and so on...

 All tables and theory were taken from the task, some parts were removed, some were shortened.
 Who is not interested in reading the task a second time, please go to the next chapter with my implementation.
-[Click](#implementation)
+[Implementation](#implementation)
-Source of Project Overview Section: https://git.fit.vutbr.cz/NESFIT/IPK-Projects/src/branch/master/Project_2
+Source of Project Overview Section: [[21]](https://git.fit.vutbr.cz/NESFIT/IPK-Projects/src/branch/master/Project_2)

 #### **Client FSM**:
 ![Client](doc/Client.png)